 The CMTS MUST NOT allow a configuration in which the RP value is >= the CP value.
+The value 0 for the Roll-Off Period is included for evaluation purposes and is not intended as an operational mode.

-7.5.9 Fidelity Requirements
+7.5.9 Fidelity Requirements 66